Getting a New Puppy?

 Then there are the trips to the grooming parlour (unless you're prepared to learn to do it yourself); the cost of a professional groomer can be expensive!

-If you're considering getting a new puppy for the first time, are you sure you can afford the time and money needed to care for a dog?
+If you're considering getting a new puppy for the first time, are you sure you can afford the time and money needed for the basic care needs of a dog?

 All these costs combined can quickly mount up to thousands!